How to build a consulting rate card that protects your margins on every engagement

 A consulting rate card built on financial fundamentals works differently.
 It starts with what you need to earn, not what the market might pay, and produces rates that protect margins regardless of the engagement.

+It ignores your cost structure.
+Market rates vary so widely that what works for a competitor with lower costs may lose money for you at the same price.
 The intuitive approach to consulting pricing strategy starts with external data: what competitors charge, what the market will bear, and what similar roles command.
 This approach has a fundamental flaw.
 It ignores your cost structure.

 1. Rates set without a cost analysis may not fully cover loaded costs.
 Your fully-loaded cost for a senior consultant includes their salary, benefits, payroll taxes, allocated overhead, and the cost of non-billable time.
 If the fully loaded cost is $180 per hour and you bill $200 per hour, your margin is only 10%.
 You might be earning well because $200 sounds like a premium rate.
 The math says otherwise.

 The market rate for senior consultants varies enormously.
 In some markets, $200 is high.
 In others, it is low.
 Whether the market rate works for your business depends entirely on your costs.
-A firm with lower salaries and minimal overhead can profit by $200.
+A firm with lower salaries and minimal overhead can profit at $200.
 A firm with higher costs cannot.

 2. Different roles have different cost structures requiring different markups.
 A junior consultant with a $70,000 salary has a different cost profile than a senior consultant at $150,000.
 If you apply the same markup percentage to both, you might overprice junior work while underpricing senior work.
 Or the reverse, depending on how overhead is allocated.